acrandal/Gesture_PAJ7620/README.md

 - Implemented "game mode" and "normal" APIs to use values received from PixArt email response by Xavier Liu (Thank you!).
 - Added getObjectSize() and getObjectBrightness() interfaces (Issues #58 & #59).
 - Added getNoMotionCount() and getNoObjectCount interfaces.
+- Added getObjectCenterX() and getObjectCenterY() interfaces in gesture mode.

 **Version 1.4.1**
 ￼- Fixed serious I2C initialization bug - needed to set memory bank twice to init reliably (see Issue #56)